franciscoafonso04/RCOM-Vault/README.md

 ## Projects

 ### 1. **Project 1: [Data Link Protocol]**
    - **Description**: Implement a data link layer protocol, which implements transmitter and receiver functionality to transfer a file stored on a computer hard disk between computers connected through a RS-232 serial cable.
-   - **Key Concepts**: [e.g., ARQ Protocols, Error Detection, Data Link Layer]

  ## Developed by:
 - **Alexandre Ramos** up202208028